BiomedicalImageAnalysis2025/topic01_team01/README.md

 - **Principal Componenet Analyis (PCA)** to reduce high-dimensional image data into a lower-dimensional subspace (Eigenfaces).
 - **K-Nearest Neighbour (KNN)** to assign each image to the individual it belongs to.

-The used *Yale Face Dataset* contains 165 gray scale `.gif` files of uniform size includes multiple individuals with varying facial expressions and lighting conditions.
+The used *Yale Face Dataset A* contains 165 gray scale `.gif` files of uniform size includes multiple individuals with varying facial expressions and lighting conditions.

 ---
 ## Git Organization

 **The repository is structured as follows:**

+ nicht vergessen die links zu aktualisieren

 [datasets](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/main/datasets) - Contains the raw and unprocessed images files.

 [functions](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/main/functions) - Custom implementation of the *Preprocessing-*, *PCA-*, *KNN-* and *Furtheranalysis-* functions.